 And speaking of grabbing a bite, grab a table at Au Pied du Cochon.
 Au Pied du Cochon is where you’ll want to go for a truly authentic Parisian dining experience, the kind the locals go in for.
 Known for its classic French cuisine, this restaurant serves up some of the best traditional French dishes in the city.

-The neighborhood also has plenty of cultural hotspots, including multiple well-known theaters like the Théâtre du Châtelet.
+The neighborhood also has cultural hotspots, including multiple well-known theaters like the Théâtre du Châtelet.
 Other cultural points of interest include the Centre Pompidou.
-This modern art museum is a top pick for anyone interested in modern and avant-garde art, showcasing everything from paintings to sculptures to film installations.
+This museum is a top pick for anyone interested in modern and avant-garde art, showcasing everything from paintings to sculptures to film installations.

-I recommend 59 Rivoli, a hip street art gallery and cultural center.
-For you, non-artsy types, 59 Rivoli hosts some of the best contemporary art in Paris, including paintings, sculptures, photography, video installations, and more.
-And the most appealing aspect is it’s free!
+And we recommend that you check out 59 Rivoli, a free hip-street art gallery and cultural center.
+For you non-artsy types, 59 Rivoli hosts some of the best contemporary art in Paris, including paintings, sculptures, photography, video installations, and more.

 - Centre George Pompidou